Competition

 (b) that

-guilty of an offence and liable to a fine if he or she –
+offence and is liable to a fine if they –

-or permits any relevant information or document to be falsified, concealed, destroyed or disposed of.
+or permit any relevant information or document to be falsified, concealed, destroyed

 (3) For the purposes of